Fx-Professional-Services/MoweryDocs/Mowery/Service Tracking and Payment System.md

-# Service Tracking and Payment System
+# Service Tracking and Payment System: TO BE DEVELOPED

-This documentation outlines the features and workflow for the new service tracking and payment system designed to provide a seamless experience for both customers and technicians.
-The system allows customers to track the service progress in real-time and make payments directly through a web page link, while technicians are notified instantly when payments are completed.
+This document describes the features and workflow of the service tracking and payment system.
+The system provides a seamless experience for customers and technicians by enabling real-time service tracking and integrated payment functionality.

 ## Table of Contents